fredyshox/SlidingSideView/README.md

 # SlidingSideView

-Tool for displaying any kind of side views by sliding them out of the edge of the screen written in Swift 3.
-It supports every screen egde(left, right, top and bottom) handle the presentation programmaticaly.
+Tool for displaying any kind of side views by sliding them out of the edge of the screen, written in Swift 3.
+It supports every screen egde(left, right, top and bottom)and handles the presentation programmaticaly.

-To use it, you have to provide your own view or view controllers view that you want to display and embed it in `SlidingSideView`.
+To use it, you have to provide your own view or view controller's view that you want to display and embed it in `SlidingSideView`.

 It can be treated as a regular `UIView` subclass, and be embedded in regular `UIView` to achieve similar effects in different contexts.